openshift-labs/learn-katacoda/intro-openshift/transferring-files/02-downloading-files-from-a-container.md

 To copy files from the container to the local machine the ``oc rsync`` command can be used.

-The form of the command when copying a single from the container to the local machine is:
+The form of the command when copying a single file from the container to the local machine is:

 ```
 oc rsync <pod-name>:/remote/dir/filename ./local/dir